 A contract is required to partner with Whitebox—typically a six-month duration.

-Essentially, Whitebox is an Amazon seller that optimizes FBA to sell and fulfill goods on your behalf.
+For Amazon sellers, Whitebox can use its own Amazon seller account to sell and fulfill goods on your behalf.
 This is illustrated in the Whitebox client listing below, showing an item “sold by” Whitebox Inc. and Fulfilled by Amazon.

 Although Whitebox clients aren’t building their own seller identity on Amazon, it doesn’t impact their brand recognition and loyalty.
 Amazon shoppers are notoriously more conscious of seller rating rather than identity, which is part of how the Whitebox platform maximizes listing exposure—the company is a Top 200 Amazon Seller.

 The Whitebox platform combines fulfillment operations with a well-equipped marketing agency.
-It begins by setting you up with a dedicated data and content manager who analyzes your store’s data against seasonal Amazon reports to highlight consumer search trends and shopping behavior specific to your product catalog.
+It begins by setting you up with a dedicated data and content manager who analyzes your store’s data against industry reports to highlight consumer search trends and shopping behavior specific to your product catalog.